top of page

 My youngest daughter was diagnosed with Obsessive-Compulsive Disorder when she was 11.
 Before that, we had no idea about her internal daily struggles.
 With each new revelation and our effort to learn how to support her best, I realized I hadn’t been much help during her early years.

-For example, starting at a young age, when it was time for bed, she would “lose it” if she had to leave something unfinished: a drawing, a project, or a game.
+For example, starting at a young age, when it was time for bed, she would “lose it” if she had to leave something unfinished, such as a drawing, a project, or a game.
 By bedtime, I was exhausted; I just wanted my children in their beds.

 Bedtime With Caroline: